tomas-gajarsky/facetorch/README.md

 ```/conf/analyzer/predictor/<predictor_name>/<model_name>.yaml```

 ##### Edit yaml file
+1. Set up the downloader configuration:
+   - For Hugging Face Hub (recommended): specify the `repo_id` and `filename` parameters
-1. Change the Google Drive file ID to the ID of the model.
+   - For legacy Google Drive: specify the Google Drive file ID
-2. Select the preprocessor (or implement a new one based on BasePredPreProcessor) and specify it's parameters e.g. image size and normalization in the yaml file
+2. Select the preprocessor (or implement a new one based on BasePredPreProcessor) and specify its parameters e.g. image size and normalization in the yaml file
 to match the requirements of the new model.
-3. Select the postprocessor (or implement a new one based on BasePredPostProcessor) and specify it's parameters e.g. labels in the yaml file to match
+3. Select the postprocessor (or implement a new one based on BasePredPostProcessor) and specify its parameters e.g. labels in the yaml file to match
 the requirements of the new model.
 4. (Optional) Add BaseUtilizer derivative that uses output of your model to perform some additional actions.